BrunoRochaDev/Vouch-Reputation-System/README.md

 Vouch Reputation System, or VRS for short, is a proof of concept for a decentralized reputation system for peer-to-peer networks.
 This particular implementation is written in Python.

 The system's goal is to be a community-focused solution to the uncertainty of trust between unfamiliar peers in environments without authorities.
-Building upon already existing social bonds between it's participants, VRS extrapolates a numerical reputation score for each node in the network in a way that reflects it's standing on it.
+Building upon already existing social bonds between its participants, VRS extrapolates a numerical reputation score for each node in the network in a way that reflects its standing on it.

 In particular, VRS is suited for contexts where [complete]

 ## Vouching

 In VRS, every entity (person, organization, etc.) is represented by a node.
-Nodes can vouch for or against any other, signalizing trust and mistrust respectivaly.
+Nodes can vouch for or against any other, signalizing trust and mistrust respectively.
 Vouches can be retracted and altered at will.
 A node's vouches (both for and against) are public to all.

 Vouch connections are created between nodes depending on their vouches.
 If two nodes reciprocally vouch for the other, a vouch for connection is formed.
 If at least one of them vouches against the other, a vouch against connection is formed.